Hesam (Sam) Samimi_

 Background

-I recently obtained a preliminary Career & Technical Education Teaching Credential in CA, USA.
-I received my Ph.D. in the area of Programming Languages, in 2013 at UCLA Computer Science Department advised by Todd Millstein.
-At UCLA, Viewpoints Research Institute, and SAP Labs, I spent seven years as a programming language researcher in the area of language design and the application of Artificial Intelligence algorithms in software development.
-I am a computer science and programming teacher, curriculum developer, and an independent Android/iOS mobile app developer.
-I have enjoyed teaching computer science and programming at Garden Grove High School and Living Wisdom High School in Ananda Village in California USA, and at Pathumthep Witthayakarn School in Thailand.
-I worked with the BSD Education team, developing computer science and technology education project-based learning curriculum and content for secondary school.
+I received my Ph.D. in the area of programming languages design, in 2013 at UCLA Computer Science Department advised by Todd Millstein.
+At UCLA, Viewpoints Research Institute, and SAP Labs, I spent seven years as a programming language researcher in the area of language design and the application of artificial intelligence algorithms and tools in software development.
+I have enjoyed teaching computer science and programming at Garden Grove High School and other schools in the USA and Thailand, as well as full-stack software development at LearningFuze coding bootcamp school.
+I worked with the BSD Education team, developing computer science and technology education project-based learning curriculum and content through guided web development projects for secondary school.
 I also have created online courses in programming, mobile app development for Android and iOS, and high school computer science education for Udemy.com.
+I have a Career & Technical Education (CTE) teaching credential in California, USA.

 Past Research

 In the field of programming languages, my work was to contribute towards the design of programming frameworks that allow programs to be specified in as elegant, declarative, and in domain-specific forms as possible, yet be practical enough to have impact in the software community.
-My main interest is finding practical applications of decision procedures, executable specifications, declarative programming, and constraint solvers in programming.
+My main interest is finding practical applications of artificial intelligence algorithms and tools---such as decision procedures, executable specifications, declarative programming, and constraint solvers---in programming and software development.
 However, my Ph.D. research has focused on utilizing these in software engineering in general: development, testing, debugging, reliability, and education.
 Aside from their application in the design of languages, I am interested in applying these tools in performing static and dynamic program analyses: verification, synthesis, and program repair.

 My research work mantra: Let's use constraint solvers not for program-analysis but for program-ming